awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Concepts.General.Licensing.md

 + Express

 **Note**
 Licensing for SQL Server Web Edition supports only public and internet\-accessible webpages, websites, web applications, and web services\.
-This level of support is required for compliance with Microsoft’s usage rights\.
+This level of support is required for compliance with Microsoft's usage rights\.
 For more information, see [AWS Service Terms](http://aws.amazon.com/serviceterms)\.

 Amazon RDS supports Multi\-AZ deployments for DB instances running Microsoft SQL Server by using SQL Server Database Mirroring \(DBM\) or Always On Availability Groups \(AGs\)\.
 There are no additional licensing requirements for Multi\-AZ deployments\.
 For more information, see [Multi\-AZ Deployments for Microsoft SQL Server](USER_SQLServerMultiAZ.md)\.